 Unspoken Covid-19 rules in Singapore

-As IG story #throwbacks remind you of window seat flights and villa adventures in Bali more than a year ago, we can’t help but be more aware of how the pandemic has affected our 2020 and 2021.
-Wearing masks, carrying TraceTogether tokens and restricting social gatherings to eight pax are now new norms.
+As IG story #throwbacks remind you of window seat flights and villa adventures in Bali more than a year ago, we can’t help but be more aware of how Covid-19 has affected our 2020 and 2021.
+Wearing masks, carrying TraceTogether tokens and restricting social gatherings to two pax are now new norms.

 But aside from the official restrictions to abide by to avoid getting fined or being put behind bars, there’re also unofficial rules to follow to avoid being put in “social jail”, a.k.a. piercing death stares by the public or even getting shamed on social media.
 Here are eight unspoken Covid-19 rules you ought to follow so you don’t stick out from the crowd like a sore thumb.